 Interrogatory #2: Identify each individual you intend to call as an expert witness at any hearing or trial in this lawsuit.

 Response:

+Nathan D. Garnett, Martin + Wood Appraisal Group, LTD., Appraiser

+Douglas N. Morgan, P.E., ODOT, Project Manager

 Interrogatory #3: For each individual identified in Interrogatories #1 and #2, state the subject matter upon which each individual is expected to testify.

 Response:

+Appraiser, Value

+ODOT Engineer, Project Manager, Project Details

 Interrogatory #4: Identify the individual who will serve as your party representative during this lawsuit.

 Response:

+John R. Wooldridge, ODOT District 5 Real Estate Administrator

 Interrogatory #5: Identify each individual answering or assisting in the answering of the discovery requests contained herein.

 Response:

+Douglas N. Morgan, P.E., ODOT, Project Manager

+John R. Wooldridge, ODOT District 5 Real Estate Administrator

-Request for Production #1: For each individual identified in Interrogatories #1, #2, #4, and #5, produce a complete and accurate copy of the individual’s most recent resume or curriculum vitae (CV).
+Shyna Gawell, ODOT District 5 Realty Specialist ManagerRequest for Production #1: For each individual identified in Interrogatories #1, #2, #4, and #5, produce a complete and accurate copy of the individual’s most recent resume or curriculum vitae (CV).

 Response:

+All resumes/CVs are enclosed

 Request for Production #2: Produce a complete and accurate copy of all appraisals of the Subject Property -- or other document valuing the Subject Property such as a cost estimate, value finding, or value analysis -- that are in your possession, custody, or control; including, but not limited to, the appraisal work file, supporting data, photographs, and correspondence relating to appraisals produced pursuant to this request.

 Response:

+Enclosed are: Right of Way Appraisal Report 9-25-24, Correspondence relating to appraisals and RE 101

 Request for Production #3: With respect to each appraisal or other document valuing the Subject Property responsive to the preceding request for production, produce a complete and accurate copy of your engagement agreement with appraiser who prepared said appraisal or other document valuing the Subject Property.

 Response:

+Enclosed

 Request for Production #4: Produce a complete copy of the most recent set of project plans for the Project; including, but not limited to, engineering and construction drawings, right-of-way sheets, plan and profile sheets, property map sheets, cross section plans, construction contractor instructions, plans showing sewer and utility locations before and after the Project, the relocation of any and all utilities as a result of the Project, and maintenance of traffic plan sheets.